 UNIDENTIFIED WOMAN: (Foreign language)

 AMOS: This tent settlement is called Turbal Three(ph).
 More than 100 families pay about $30 a month each for a small patch of ground.
 If they came with any savings, it's long gone by now.
 Most live off handouts from the U.N. refugee agency, and there's little to spare for warm clothes and heat.
 But Alison Ely, the shelter management coordinator for Medair, says the biggest problem here was trash - a mountain of it that washed into the tents along with the rain.

 ALISON ELY: It was smelly, and there were rats and snakes.
 And when they were clearing it, you could see all the rats coming out.
 And it was really dirty.
 And so, yeah, it's much, much better now.

-NINETTE KELLY: We think people, as winter is coming, people will need to have better accommodation than they do now.
+NINETTE KELLEY: We think people, as winter is coming, people will need to have better accommodation than they do now.
 And we could provide it in these transit sites.